mbaertschi/DIVAServices-Spotlight/README.md

   ```bash
   $ export NODE_ENV=prod
   ```
   This configuration is used for production.
-(Not yet implemented)

 ## Tests
 Assuming you are in the root folder.
 Execute the following scripts: